-THE AGE OF SOCIAL CHANGE

-The French Revolution opened up the possibility of creating a dramatic change in the way in which society was structured.
+THE AGE OF SOCIAL CHANGE: The French Revolution opened up the possibility of creating a dramatic change in the way in which society was structured.
 Not everyone in Europe, however, wanted a complete transformation.
 Some were 'conservatives', while others were 'liberals' or 'radicals'.

 Liberals: Wanted a nation which tolerated all religions.
-They were against the uncontrolled power of the dynastic rulers.
-They wanted rights for individuals.
-They argued for an elected parliamentary government, subject to laws interpreted by a well trained judiciary that was independent of rulers and officials.
-They were not democrats because they did not believe in universal adult franchise.
+They argued for an elected parliamentary government, subject to laws interpreted by a well-trained judiciary that was independent of rulers and officials.
+They were not democrats.